-Morning Prayer is offered Monday, Wednesday, Thursday, and Friday at 8:30am.
-On Tuesdays from 8:30am there is a free prayer service planned and led by members of the EDS community.
+Morning Prayer is offered Tuesday, Wednesday, Thursday, and Friday at 8:30am.
+On Monday from 8:30am there is a free prayer service planned and led by members of the EDS community.
 Because we consider the development of the spirit and heart as important as the development of the intellect, we encourage students to sample the extraordinary wealth of worship experiences nearby, at the monastery of the Society of Saint John the Evangelist and in faith communities throughout the area.
 We affirm the many ways in which community members seek to explore and deepen the life of the Spirit, and schedule a campus-wide Quiet Day each semester.

 Click here to view the weekly Rota, the schedule of preachers and presiders for the week at Morning Prayer, Community Eucharist, and Community Worship.